adrianbaraka/configuration/notes.md

 - `git fetch` Fetch info from remote without merging to local

+- To delete a branch in the remote `git push origin --delete <branch-name>`

 - Using SSH and github:

   - Generate an [ssh key](#SSH)